Algebraic-Programming/ALP/docs/Development.md

    guards, and includes before the first line of code).

 Rules are enforced by their exceptions; for example, rule #3 could be viewed as a specific exception to rule #8.

-Less obvious exceptions include
+Less obvious exceptions include:

-1. one long program line under rule #6 may be arbitrarily spread over two lines even if it runs counter rule #3-- but not if it would spread over more than two lines;
+1. one long program line under rule #7 may be arbitrarily spread over two lines even if it runs counter rule #3-- but not if it would spread over more than two lines;

-2. OpenMP pragmas may ignore rule #5;
+2. OpenMP pragmas ignore rule #6;

 3. the 80-character limit is not strictly enforced.
-For example, an OpenMP macro of 83 characters on a single line is better readable than one split over two.
+For example, an OpenMP macro of 83 characters on a single line is better readable than one split over two;

+4. brackets in code bodies that limit the scope of some of the declaration within the body, may, contrary to rule #3, appear alone on a single line.

 ## Code style by examples: